SanjeevKumar3662/musicSaagar/README.md

-# HarmonyHub---A-Spotify-Clone
+# musicSaagar---A-Spotify-Clone

-Harmony Hub Spotify Clone is a meticulously crafted web application inspired by the renowned music streaming platform, Spotify.
+musicSaagar Spotify Clone is a meticulously crafted web application inspired by the renowned music streaming platform, Spotify.
 The clone faithfully replicates the core features of Spotify while adding a touch of innovation and enhanced responsiveness.